raesene/kubernetes-presentation/_posts/0000-01-03-Architecture.md

 There are some big differences between quite lightweight installers, to full PAAS offerings like Openshift.

+One of the challenges in reviewing "Kubernetes" is that this variety means that there are lots of different deployment mechanisms, which have different security options set by default.

 --

 # The importance of secure defaults!